Mysthaps/MyseIfRDPatches/README.md

 | ±400ms or completely miss | 0% |

 ## Installation
-1. If this is your first time, download the Installation Quickstart zip from [here](https://github.com/Mysthaps/MyseIfRDPatches/releases/tag/v2.0.0).
+1. If this is your first time, download the Installation Quickstart zip from [the latest release](https://github.com/Mysthaps/MyseIfRDPatches/releases/tag/v2.0.0).
 Unzip it in your Rhythm Doctor installation folder.
 The zip file contains BepInEx 5, Configuration Manager and ScriptEngine, but not the mod itself.
-2. Download the latest version of the mod from the latest release [here](https://github.com/Mysthaps/MyseIfRDPlugins/releases).
+2. Download the latest version of the mod from the latest release.
 It should be named `MyseIfRDPlugins_2.x.x.dll`.
 Put the file in `BepInEx/scripts/` in your Rhythm Doctor installation folder.
+You'll need to redownload the file if you want to update the mod.
 3. Launch the game.
     - If BepInEx does not load, change `ignoreDisableSwitch` to `true` in `doorstop_config.ini`.
 4. Configure the mod in-game with a GUI by pressing `F1`.
 Reload the plugin and settings by pressing `F6`.